Notice of Pre-AIA or AIA Status

 Regarding claim 1, Day discloses an air conditioning system comprising:

-a vapor compression cycle having a plurality of components including a compressor (102), an expansion device (110), and at least one heat exchanger (108, 114, and 322), and a heat transfer fluid is configured to circulate within the vapor compression cycle; and
+a vapor compression cycle having a plurality of components including a compressor (102), an expansion device (110), at least one heat exchanger (108, 114, and 322), a reversing valve (104) transformable between a first state and a second state, and a heat transfer fluid is configured to circulate within the vapor compression cycle, the at least one heat exchanger includes an energy storage heat exchanger (322); and

-Regarding claim 5, Day discloses the at least one heat exchanger of the vapor compression cycle includes a first heat exchanger (108), a second heat exchanger (114), and an energy storage heat exchanger (322), and the energy storage device is thermally coupled to the energy storage heat exchanger via a coolant loop (326).
+Regarding claim 5, Day discloses the at least one heat exchanger of the vapor compression cycle includes a first heat exchanger (108) and a second heat exchanger (114), the energy storage device is thermally coupled to the energy storage heat exchanger via a coolant loop (326).

 Regarding claim 11, Day discloses a sensor for monitoring a temperature of the energy storage device; a pump arranged within the coolant loop; and a controller operably coupled to the sensor and to the pump, wherein the controller is operable to initiate the pump in response to the temperature of the energy storage device ([0008]).